opengrail/opengrail.github.io/_posts/2016-02-06-event-stream-intro.md

 In this series of posts I will show the following examples in code:

 - [Reading events][reading-events] from streams (Stock Tracker in the above drawing)
-- Joining streams to combine data (Stock Management Tracker)
+- [Joining streams][core-async-state] to combine data and manage state (Stock Management Tracker)
-- Process time series events in the form of sliding intervals (Sliding Window Tracker)
+- [Process time series][core-async-time] events in the form of sliding intervals (Sliding Window Tracker)

 The code is all on my GitHub and I will point you to the relevant code in each post.